 Set 30 years after the original film, Blade Runner 2049 introduces us to K (Ryan Gosling), an enhanced artificial human, or “replicant”.
 K works as a “blade runner”: a police detective charged with “retiring” (read: killing) unsanctioned, older model replicants.

-During a routine investigation, K unearths a mystery which threatens to tip the perilously balanced human/replicant society over the edge into full-blown revolution.
+During a routine investigation, K unearths a mystery that threatens to tip the perilously balanced human/replicant society over the edge and into a full-blown revolution.
 Driven to learn more, K begins to dig deeper, which brings him to the attention of sinister replicant manufacturer Niander Wallace (Jared Leto), who will do anything to get his hands on the knowledge K has uncovered.

 It’s heady stuff, yet unlike the original film, Blade Runner 2049 is less a movie about questions than answers.
 That’s not a problem per se, however, it does mean that by the end of the movie, we’re not left with much to reflect on.
 Mercifully, Villeneuve at least stops just short of definitively clearing up arguably the biggest ambiguity in the first Blade Runner (presumably understanding – unlike even Ridley Scott himself – that the question is more important than the answer).
 But otherwise, by the time the credits roll, there’s nothing to really mull over, which is a slight disappointment.

-If the Blade Runner 2049 screenplay is a bit uneven, at least the cast in charge of bringing it to life are decidedly more consistent.
+If the Blade Runner 2049 screenplay is a bit uneven, at least the cast in charge of bringing it to life is decidedly more consistent.

 Gosling is a good fit for brooding detective K, while de Armas turns in a heartfelt, soulful performance as Joi.
 Mackenzie Davis – who garnered well-deserved acclaim for her work in the most recent season of Black Mirror – is also outstanding, imbuing her character Doctor Ana Stelline with just the right blend of intelligence and warmth.
 Then there’s Ford, who is a revelation in his second outing as Deckard.
 The veteran actor only has a small role (it’s almost cameo), but it’s some of his finest work – not just in recent years, but maybe ever.